jonathanascona/course_guide/README.md

 ### What are the assignments?

-The semester is relatively open-ended as to the work you submit for evaluation.
-Each class will pick their path for a business venture with the supplied 'big data' provided in the first few weeks.
+The semester is relatively open-ended regarding the work you submit for evaluation.
+In the first few weeks, each class will pick its path for a business venture using the 'big data' provided.
 We will generally work in groups, with each class participant submitting individual work at various times throughout the semester.

-#### Semester Project

-We can access varied big data sources from [Dewey](https://www.deweydata.io/).
-Our class will propose a project that leverages the [available data sets](https://app.deweydata.io/products) (note that you need to create an account to see the available data).

-#### Coding challenges
+Review the current projects [here](https://github.com/byuibigdata#challenge-dates-and-links).

 Often, the following challenges occur.

 1. Your tools coding challenge (data munging and visualization)
 2. Spark Team Feature Build Challenge (with team)
-3. Spark Coding Challenge (data munging and feature creation in class)
+3. Spark Coding Challenges (data munging and feature creation in class)
 4. Analytics Deployment App (Streamlit and Docker)
 5. Team 30-120 minute tools and code training

+#### Semester Project

+We can access varied big data sources from [Dewey](https://www.deweydata.io/).
+Our class will propose a project that leverages the [available data sets](https://app.deweydata.io/products) (note that you need to create an account to see the available data).

 ### Is this course a data engineering course?